Student section: Basketball

-Student sections are well known for their role in college basketball, where the more intimate and enclosed venue allows the students to be seen and heard more clearly than in football.

 Several student sections have become an integral part of the game experience, and as such have earned nicknames for themselves.
 Duke University's Cameron Crazies synchronize their actions and make player-specific taunts outlined on distributed "cheer sheets."

-The Orange Krush of The University of Illinois at Urbana–Champaign has donated more than a total of 2.5 million dollars to various charities via the Orange Krush Foundation.
+The Orange Krush of The University of Illinois Urbana–Champaign has donated more than a total of 2.5 million dollars to various charities via the Orange Krush Foundation.
 The Show at San Diego State University uses Big Heads as free throw distractions.
 Other named student sections include the Izzone, the Oakland Zoo, The Bench and the Hoo Crew.

 At most schools, the student section will be on the end closer to the visiting team bench.
 As both NFHS and NCAA rules require teams to play at the basket towards their own bench during the second half, this placement allows free throw distractions to occur during crucial moments of the game.